Economy of Sri Lanka: Debt and IMF assistance

-During the years before 2016, the country's debt has soared as it was developing its infrastructure to the point of near bankruptcy which required a bailout from the International Monetary Fund (IMF).
-"Without an IMF loan, Sri Lanka would have been in a precarious position" in May 2016, according to Krystal Tan, an Asia economist at Capital Economics, who added "foreign exchange reserves only covered around 80 per cent of short-term external debt."
+During the years before 2016, the country's debt soared as it was developing its infrastructure to the point of near bankruptcy which required a bailout from the International Monetary Fund (IMF).
+"Without an IMF loan, Sri Lanka would have been in a precarious position" in May 2016, according to Krystal Tan, an Asia economist at Capital Economics, who added, "foreign exchange reserves only covered around 80 per cent of short-term external debt."
 The IMF had agreed to provide a $1.5 billion bailout loan in April 2016 after Sri Lanka provided a set of criteria intended to improve its economy.

 By the fourth quarter of 2016, the debt was estimated to be $64.9 billion.
 Additional debt had been incurred in the past by state-owned organizations and this was said to be at least $9.5 billion.
 Since early 2015, domestic debt has increased by 12 per cent and external debt by 25 per cent.

 In late 2016 the World Bank provided US$100 million in financing and the Japan International Cooperation Agency provided a US$100M loan, both intended to "provide budget financing and to support reforms in competitiveness, transparency, public sector and fiscal management", according to the World Bank.
 The bank also reported that the country's government had agreed that there was a need for reforms "in the areas of fiscal operations, competitiveness and governance" and if fully implemented, "these could help the country reach Upper Middle-Income status in the medium term" according to the bank.

 In November 2016, the International Monetary Fund reported that it would disburse a higher amount than the US$150 million originally planned, a full US$162.6 million (SDR 119.894 million), to Sri Lanka.
 The agency's evaluation was cautiously optimistic about the future: "While inflation has abated, credit growth remains strong.
 The central bank indicates its readiness to tighten the monetary policy stance further if inflationary pressures resurge or credit growth persists.
 The authorities intend to continue building up reserves through outright purchases while allowing for greater exchange rate flexibility.
-The banking sector is currently well capitalized.
-Steps are being taken to find a resolution mechanism for the distressed financial institutions.
+The banking sector is currently well-capitalized.
+Steps are being taken to find a resolution mechanism for distressed financial institutions.
 Going forward, there is a need to strengthen the supervisory and regulatory framework, and identify and mitigate vulnerabilities in the financial sector, particularly with regard to non-banks and state-owned banks."